 - The Mid-rotation Student Clinical Performance Evaluation is a formative assessment to be completed by the preceptor of record and submitted electronically through Exxat. - 7.
 Additional Assessments: The End of Rotation Self-evaluation, Preceptor Evaluation by the Student and Clinical Site Evaluation by the Student should be completed by the student and submitted electronically.
+Rotation specific assessments will be completed on callback days.
+See syllabi for specific details.
 These evaluations will be due on the last day of the rotation at 11:59 pm.